tipi-build/docs/0359-ccache-storage-service.md

 > ccache -C
 > ```
 >
-> Then during the build all actions will be grouped in an EngFlow Profile that can be downloaded from the RE-API Cluster:
+> All actions will be grouped in an EngFlow Profile using that UUID.
+The profile can be downloaded from the RE-API Cluster after the build completed:
 >
 > - `https://<cluster-address>/api/profiling/v1/instances/default/invocations/${RBE_invocation_id}`
 >